EJEoceanic/Poor-Man-s-Twitter/README.md

 	-Navigate in te console to .../frontend and excecute 'npm run serve' -Open in browser the url indicated on the terminal -Test were made in microsoft edge

+	-django cors headers were used only for local testing purposes and does not need to be kept in a production enviroment